sincere ceremonies

 • Key life events tied to history or time: Did they marry during a memorable cultural moment?
 Were they born on the day of a world-changing event?
 These connections help anchor their story in a larger context.

-Storytelling is the heart of a memorable eulogy.
+Storytelling is the heart of a tribute.
 A well-told story engages the audience emotionally, making your person’s life feel vivid and real.
 Storytelling creates emotional resonance that a chronological recount of events cannot.

 Once you’ve chosen your stories and key moments, structure the eulogy in a way that feels natural.
 A simple structure might include:

-Once written, read the eulogy aloud several times, use 'Text-to-Talk', and record yourself.
-Practice helps you find a comfortable rhythm and identify parts that don't 'sound' quite right or like you.
+Once written, read it aloud several times, use 'Text-to-Talk', and/or record yourself.
+Practice helps you find a comfortable rhythm and identify parts that don't 'sound' quite right or, like you.
 This will also help identify words or phrases you can't get your mouth around!
 Remember, it is OK to pause, take your time, emotions are natural and expected.

-Remember, there’s no “perfect” eulogy, it’s your love and sincerity that matter most.
-The impact of your words lies in the emotions they evoke rather than the specifics they convey.
+Remember, there’s no “perfect” tribute, it’s your love and sincerity that matter most.
+The impact of your words lies in the emotions they evoke rather than the specifics

 "I've learned that people will forget what you said ... but [they] will never forget how you made them feel."